aaronrenner/phx_gen_auth/guides/overview.md

 # Overview

-The purpose of `mix phx.gen.auth` is to generate a pre-built authentication system into a Phoenix 1.5+ application that follows both security and elixir best practices.
+The purpose of `mix phx.gen.auth` is to generate a pre-built authentication system into a Phoenix 1.5+ application that follows both security and Elixir best practices.
 By generating code into the user's application instead of using a library, the user has complete freedom to modify the authentication system so it works best with their app.
 The following links have more information regarding the motivation and design of the code this generates.

 * José Valim's blog post - [An upcoming authentication solution for Phoenix](https://dashbit.co/blog/a-new-authentication-solution-for-phoenix)
 * [Original pull request on bare phoenix app][auth pr]